 Pupils in Early Years are given opportunities to be imaginative and investigate and experience things, and have a go.
 They are given the freedom to freely explore resources, sing songs, make music and dance and experiment with ways of changing them.
 There is an emphasis on independence and self-initiated learning.

 In KS1 children are taught to use their voices expressively and creatively by singing songs and speaking chants and rhymes.
-They will play tuned and untuned instruments musically and listen with concentration and understanding to a range of high-quality live and recorded music.
+They will play tuned and untuned instruments musically (recorders in Y2) and listen with concentration and understanding to a range of high-quality live and recorded music.
 Children will experiment with, create, select and combine sounds using the inter-related dimensions of music.

-In KS2 children are taught to play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression.
+In KS2 children are taught to play and perform in solo and ensemble contexts, using their voices and playing musical instruments (brass in Y4) with increasing accuracy, fluency, control and expression.
 They will improvise and compose music for a range of purposes using the inter-related dimensions of music and listen with attention to detail, recalling sounds with increased aural memory.
 Children will use and understand staff and other musical notations and appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians.
 Children will develop an understanding of the history of music.

 At Lyme, children are given the opportunity to explore music in more detail through arts week.
 Each class will focus on an aspect of music and learn to play a musical instrument.
 This is often used in conjunction with other subjects such as dance, drama and art to develop more meaningful learning experiences.